kigster/auto-dimming-clock/README.md

 with a rotary encoder knob (the type that also has  a button), and a strip of 3 neo pixels illuminating your mid-sleep bathroom trip in pretty colors!
 Now that's life.

 The clock is powered by Arduino-compatible, but much more powerful [Teensy 3.1](https://www.pjrc.com/teensy/teensy31.html).
 Yes, teensy is probably an overkill for this project, but it does provide some interesting options for reprogramming this clock in the future.
 There is a way to access Teensy's USB port, and so it is pretty easy to hook the clock to a computer running Arduino with an AVR build tool chain and update the source.
-This project folder maps to an Eclipse project, as I use Eclipse Arduino excension retrofitted to work with Teensy.
+This project folder maps to an Eclipse project, as I use Eclipse Arduino extension, retrofitted to work with Teensy.

 Overview
 =============